sf-wdi-25/notes/week-04-mongo-database/day-01-mongo/dusk-schemas_and_embedding/exercises.md

     });
   ```

-1. Write a route to create a new Brood that belongs to a Monster.
+Example: Write a route to create a new Brood that belongs to a Monster.

   ```js
     app.post('/monsters/:id/broods', function(req, res) {